dennisjl/TMM4100/README.md

 * It is a shared broadcast medium
 * Every packet sent by the head end travels downstream on every link to every home
 * Every packet sent by a home travels upstream channel to head end

+__LAN:__ (Local Area Network): used to connect an end system to the edge router.
+Many types of LAN technology.
+* Ethernet is by far the most prevalent access technology.
+Ethernet users use teisted-pair copper wire to connect to an Ethernet switch, which is connected into the large internet.